MINISTRY OF PETROLEUM & NATURAL GAS

 Unloading Permission:

-Petroleum cannot be unloaded without permission from the
+- Petroleum cannot be unloaded without permission from the Commissioner of Customs.

 -